Lemon Shrimp Pasta Salad

 Some julienne slivers of fresh, sweet snow peas add colour, flavour and great crunch too.

-You can use whatever pasta you like in this recipe but next time you are in the dry pasta aisle, slow down and take a look at some of the interesting shapes you may find there.
+You can use whatever pasta you like in this recipe.
+Next time you are in the dry pasta aisle though, slow down.
+Take a look at some of the interesting shapes you may find there.

-There are dozens of different pasta shapes you may never have heard of, like me when I saw these dishi volanti pasta disks which definitely add add an interesting visual dimension to the salad.
+There are dozens of different pasta shapes you may never have heard of.
+Like me, when I saw these dishi volanti pasta disks.
+They definitely add add an interesting visual dimension to the salad.

 Like this Lemon Shrimp Pasta Salad recipe?